Trump Flipped These Western Wisconsin Counties. What About This Time?

 “I’m a monarchist.
 I believe in the divine right of kings,” Miller said.

-Trump signs were thick on the road to Bagley, though the most eye-catching messages were spray-painted on a clutch of buildings under a big limestone cut: “America,” “No More Nice Guy,” “Welcome to Deliverance, Did You Bring Your Banjos,” and “Stay Behind the Gun Line.”
+Trump signs were thick on the road to Bagley, although the most eye-catching messages were spray-painted on a clutch of buildings under a big limestone cut: “America,” “No More Nice Guy,” “Welcome to Deliverance, Did You Bring Your Banjos,” and “Stay Behind the Gun Line.”

 The same railroad that slices through Bagley splits Prairie du Chien in two.
 One bar, Frazier’s Old Faithful Inn, sits just a few feet from the tracks.
-It sells t-shirts emblazoned with an image of the train that, much to everyone’s delight, drowns out conversations.
+It sells T-shirts emblazoned with an image of the train that, much to everyone’s delight, drowns out conversations.

 On the evening of Aug.
 10—a Saturday—the county Democrats’ Blackhawk Avenue office was closed.
 A few doors down, Unicycle Michael, the Driftless Personality, was preparing to perform at The Tavern.